Auth3/Whitepaper/README.md

 ### 4.4.2 Data Storage

+In Auth3 protocol, data is only stored in data provider's storage.
+As mentioned before, the storage can either be an application running in provider's deivce or a third-party service rented by the provider.
+No matter which solution is chosen, the storage is controlled by the data provider.

+Since the plaintext of data is only stored in provider-controlled storage, the data privacy can be easily enforced during data storage phase.
+Meanwhile, the storage is trusted to the data provider.

 ### 4.4.3 Data Auth

+The data Auth is performed by **Auth engine**.
+In this phase, Auth3 protocol needs to enforce both the data privacy and the trust of auth result, a.k.a. data report.

+**For data privacy**.
+Auth engine needs to get the data so that it can use Auth functions to calculate the quality score.
+The engine uses trusted execution environment (TEE) to enforce the data privacy during the execution.
+A TEE instance is similar as a blackbox, it can forbid any outside components, including the operating system, to access data inside the TEE.

+When a data provider sends data Auth request to an Auth engine, the provider will use remote attestation to confirm whether the Auth engine uses TEE.
+After the attestation, the data provider builds a secure channel with the TEE instance.
+Then, provider sends data to the Auth engine through this secure channel.
+With the above method, the provider can enforce that the data can only be calculated within a TEE instance with specified Auth function.
+Because of that, the data privacy can be enforced during data Auth.

+**For Trust**.
+Auth3 protocol needs to enforce that the **data report** is trusted and can be verified.
+To achieve this, Auth engine will generate a pair of keys in the TEE and provided by trusted hardware.
+After finishing the data Auth, the engine uses the privated key to sign the report.

+Anyone can verify the data report by using the public key of the Auth engine.
+To enforce that correct key can be got, Auth engine will submit its public key to the blockchain when the engine joins the network.
+Auth3DAO will help to verify that the corresponding private key is protected within a TEE instance.
+After that, anyone can get the correct public key from the blockchain.

 ### 4.4.4 Project Publication

+**For data privacy**.
+During the project publication, data operator needs to collection all data from different data providers.
+To protect the data privacy, Auth3 protocol allows data provider to only send data report to the operator, instead of sending plaintext data.

+**For trust**.
+We need to enforce that the data information provided by data provider is trusted and the published data project from data operator is trusted.
+For the previous one, Auth3 protocol relies the data report to enforce it.
+Data operator can use the public key of Auth engine to verify whether the data information is correct.

+For the latter one, the data operator needs to aggregate the metadata of all data provider's data.
+The aggregated metadata can be verified by anyone with the help of the data report, and we also allow the Auth3DAO to perform the verification.
+The DAO can get all data reports of a data project and verify each data report.
+After that, they can further verify the aggregated metadata.
+After the verificaion, the DAO can mark the data project as verified in marketplace.
+Of couse, anyone can re-produce this verification by herself.

 ### 4.4.5 Data Usage

+The last phase is the data usage, in which the consumer can run data usage algorithm on a data project.
+During this phase, Auth3 protocol needs to enforce both the data privacy and the trust of the returned value.

+**For data privacy**.
+The execution of the data usage is performed in Auth engine.
+The engine uses TEE to protect the data privacy during the execution.
+Remote attestation is used to enforce that data will only be sent to a TEE instance of the Auth engine.

+At the same time, the logic inside the TEE instance also checks that whether the data usage algorithm satisfy the access policy of the data project.
+For example, it the access policy uses whitelist policy, Auth engine will calculate the hash of the used algorithm and check whether the hash value is in the whitelist.
+If the execution uses ilegal algorithm, Auth engine will abort it.

+**For trust**.
+After the execution, Auth engine will generate a computation report which includes both the used data and algorithm.
+The report will be signed with the privated key of current Auth engine.
+With this method, anyone, including the data consmuer, can verify the execution and confirm that the return value is calculated correctly.

 ## 4.5 Auth3 DAO